VISEGRAD BLOG: Corruption still rots Central Europe from the head

 On top of this, in the “Wild East” 1990s, all the V4 countries experienced the chaotic establishment of new institutions, and often a virtual free-for-all over the redistribution of state property.
 As Vaclav Klaus, the rightwing Czech premier during this period, once reportedly said, rebuilding capitalism was like turning off a light in a crowded room and then seeing who was still standing when the light was turned back on.
 Such an experience was hardly likely to inculcate moral qualms about corrupt practices.

 In Czechia, the Civic Democrat (ODS)-led governments of the 1990s were notoriously corrupt.
 But after Klaus’ last coalition collapsed over a ODS party funding scandal in 1997, the succeeding Social Democrat-led governments proved almost as venal.
-As the leading Czech investment banker at that time, the late Johannes Kinsky of JP Morgan once told me after (current president) Milos Zeman’s Social Democrats (CSSD) took over, “with the CSSD you get disorganised corruption, but with the ODS it’s organised”.
+As the leading Czech investment banker at that time, the late Johannes Kinsky of JP Morgan, told me after (current president) Milos Zeman’s Social Democrats (CSSD) took over, “with the CSSD you get disorganised corruption, but with the ODS it’s organised”.

 When I challenged Klaus about the issue of corruption in an interview after he had resigned as premier, he made a revealing comment.
 After first admonishing me that he should throw me out of the interview, he then claimed that Czech corruption had always been small-scale – it was the foreign investors who had brought with them serious graft.